isomerpages/moe-chuachukangsec/_events/2020/Sec 1 Registration.md

 | Reporting venue 	|  	| Classroom 	|  	|
 | Reporting Time 	|  	| 7.35am 	|  	|
 |  Dismissal Time 	|  2.00pm 	| 4.00pm  	| 5.30pm  	|

+**\* Sec 1 students will be informed of their form class on the first day of school, Monday, 4 Jan 2021, and receive their class timetable.**

+Parents who are onboard Parent Gateway will receive a notification of the assigned form class by 30 December 2020.